purpleidea/purpleidea.com/content/blog/2020/09/01/inexpensive-dns-over-irc.md

 {{< blog-paragraph-header "Improvements" >}}

+Currently we detect the public IP address by polling.
+I'd like to avoid having to ping an external server (even though it checks a whole list of them to avoid SPOF) and I'd also like to avoid polling.
+If you know of a robust, event-driven mechanism to replace this, please let me know!

 As discussed, improved caching could be a huge benefit if your use-case requires it.
 More robust cryptographic security could also be added, again, if your use-case requires it.
 Lastly, an [mgmt config](https://github.com/purpleidea/mgmt/)